Religion in Circassia: Conversion to Islam

+In 1841, a large meeting was held on the Pshekh River; these meetings were held regularly to decide on matters concerning the country.
+At the 1841 meeting, a contract, known as the "defter," was adopted with the approval of all Circassian leaders without exception.
+The first article of the contract read:Our first duty is the strict implementation of the Sharia.
+Any teachings contrary to it must be abandoned and rejected, and all crimes must be judged solely according to the Quran.With the assumption of power in Circassia by Imam Shamil's viceroy, Muhammad Amin Asiyalav, the integration of Islam among the Circassians accelerated, and the implementation of Sharia law began.
+Although many Circassians were happy to be freed from what they considered an oppressive government after Muhammad Amin's surrender to the Russians, his reign can be said to have been extremely influential in the establishment of Islam among the Circassians.

+By the end of the war, the process of Islamization had become so complete that the Circassians who managed to reach the Ottoman Empire during the Circassian genocide chanted takbir in gratitude for the end of their journey.

 Contemporary era

 Adygea

 According to a 2012 survey which interviewed 56,900 people, 35.4% of the population of Adygea adheres to the Russian Orthodox Church, 12.6% to Islam, 3% are unaffiliated Christians and 1% are Orthodox Christian believers who don't belong to church or are members of other Orthodox churches.
 In addition, 30% of the population declares to be "spiritual but not religious", 9% is atheist, and 8.6% follows other religions or did not answer to the question.

 Kabardino-Balkaria

 According to a 2012 survey which interviewed 56,900 people, 70.8% of the population of Kabardino-Balkaria adheres to Islam, 11.6% to the Russian Orthodox Church, 1.8% to Circassian paganism and other indigenous faiths, 3.8% are unaffiliated generic Christians.
 In addition, 12% of the population declares to be "spiritual but not religious", 5.6% is Atheist or follows other religions including Jehovah's Witnesses.